-The Prime Minister, Justin Trudeau, today issued the following statement to mark National Seniors Day:
+The Prime Minister, Justin Trudeau, today issued the following statement on National Seniors Day:

 “Seniors worked hard all their lives to build a better Canada for today and for future generations.
 On National Seniors Day, I join all Canadians in honouring seniors and their many contributions to our communities across the country.

 “Unfortunately, the rising cost of living is hitting many seniors hard.
 The Government of Canada is putting more money back in the pockets of seniors across the country this year.
 This past July, we permanently increased the Old Age Security pension for seniors 75 years old and over by 10 per cent – putting more than $800 in the pockets of full pensioners, and increasing benefits for over three million seniors this year.
 This builds on improvements we have made to the Guaranteed Income Supplement to lift thousands of low-income single seniors out of poverty, and as part of our plan to make life more affordable this year, we are working to put an additional $225, on average, in the pockets of qualifying seniors by doubling the GST tax credit for six months.